Marlyn-Mayienga/Hello_World/README.md

 ### Setup
 Ensure you have a VSCode installed in your machine for ease of use Get the linter files set up for checking the errors in your code

+You can run git clone git clone https://github.com/Marlyn-Mayienga/Hello_World.git to access the repository
 ### Install

 ### Usage